- Fellowship - UT Southwestern Medical Center (2013-2014), Neurophysiology

 Dr. Dieppa earned her medical degree at the Ponce School of Medicine, and she completed her residency at UT Southwestern.
 She performed a clinical neurophysiology fellowship at UT Southwestern and went on to become the school’s first sports neurology fellow.
 She joined the UT Southwestern faculty in 2014.

 Dr. Dieppa is a member of the American Academy of Neurology and the American Neurological Association.
-She is also a senator representing the Department of Neurology and Neurotherapeutics in the UT Southwestern Medical Center Faculty Senate, leader of the Women in Neurology Group, a member of the UT Southwestern Multidisciplinary Concussion Clinic Development Committee, and a member of the Program Evaluation Committee for the UT Southwestern Physical Medicine and Rehabilitation Traumatic Brain Injury Fellowship.
+She is also a senator representing the Department of Neurology in the UT Southwestern Medical Center Faculty Senate, leader of the Women in Neurology Group, a member of the UT Southwestern Multidisciplinary Concussion Clinic Development Committee, and a member of the Program Evaluation Committee for the UT Southwestern Physical Medicine and Rehabilitation Traumatic Brain Injury Fellowship.

 Meet Dr. Dieppa